bgracie/action_todos/README.md

 ## App Shell

 The app was bootstrapped with `create-react-app`, and is managed by the `react-scripts` package.
-Further documentation for `create-react_app` is available [here](https://facebook.github.io/create-react-app/docs/getting-started).
+Further documentation for `create-react-app` is available [here](https://facebook.github.io/create-react-app/docs/getting-started).